-Here at Muray State University, we provide the opportunity for students to take part in several organizations.
+Here at Muray State University, we provide the opportunity for students to take part

 The history department is no exception.
-History Students may enjoy organizations such
+History Students may enjoy organizations such as:

 Phi Alpha Theta

-Phi Alpha Theta, the National Honor Society in history, aims to promote the study of history by encouraging historical research, publication, presentation of papers, and discussion by history students and faculty alike.
+Phi Alpha Theta, the National Honor Society in history, aims to promote the study of history by encouraging historical research, publication, presentation of papers and discussion by history students and faculty alike.
 Phi Alpha Theta strives to further the study of history and to acknowledge academic achievement within the discipline.